flyingdonut/docs/docs/sample.project.md

 ![Project Tutorial - Sprints - Plan](/assets/moving/sc.2021-05-08.18-23-29.png)

-Of course the burndown chart will also be updated after a few seconds, if you added estimated tasks to the cards.
+Of course the burndown chart will also be updated after a few seconds, when you add cards with estimated tasks.
+When you add tasks and estimate them in the cards, the burndown chart will also be updated in real-time.

 ![Project Tutorial - Sprints - Plan](/assets/moving/sc.2021-05-08.18-23-34.png)